dominik-pichler/Balmung/notes/Chaos.md

 Following approaches can be used to identify the chaotic extent of a dynamic systems:
 ### 1. Lyapunov Exponents:
 **Description**:
 The most widely used method involves calculating the largest Lyapunov exponent.
-A positive largest Lyapunov exponent indicates that the system is chaotic, as it signifies exponential divergence of nearby trajectories.
+A positive largest Lyapunov exponent indicates that the system is chaotic, as it signifies exponential divergence of nearby trajectories.<br>
 **Application**:
 This method is applicable to systems where the equations are known, and it can be estimated for experimental data using embedding techniques.

 ### 2. 0-1 Test for Chaos:
 **Description**:
 This test provides a binary output (0 for non-chaotic, 1 for chaotic) based on time series data.
-It does not require phase space reconstruction and is applicable to a wide range of deterministic systems.
+It does not require phase space reconstruction and is applicable to a wide range of deterministic systems. <br>
 **Advantages**:
 It is straightforward to apply and does not depend on the dimensionality of the system.

 ### 3. Permutation Entropy:
-**Description**: Used in the Chaos Decision Tree Algorithm, permutation entropy is a measure that correlates with the largest Lyapunov exponent and can track the degree of chaos in a system.
+**Description**: Used in the Chaos Decision Tree Algorithm, permutation entropy is a measure that correlates with the largest Lyapunov exponent and can track the degree of chaos in a system.  <br>
 **Use Case**: Effective for systems where direct calculation of Lyapunov exponents is challenging due to noise or finite data.
 ### 4. Poincaré Surface of Section and Phase Space Analysis:
  **Description**: Visualizing the system's trajectory in phase space can help identify chaotic behavior.
-Chaotic systems often exhibit complex, fractal-like structures known as strange attractors.
+Chaotic systems often exhibit complex, fractal-like structures known as strange attractors. <br>
  **Tools**: Techniques like the Poincaré Surface of Section and phase space slicing are used to visualize these dynamics.

 ### 5. Frequency Map Analysis and Recurrence Plots:
-**Description**: These methods analyze the frequency components and recurrence of states in the system to detect chaos.
+**Description**: These methods analyze the frequency components and recurrence of states in the system to detect chaos. <br>
 **Application**: Useful for both theoretical and experimental data, providing insights into the system's regularity or chaotic nature.

 # What to do under chaos?